fosrl/docs/packages/docusaurus/docs/03-Pangolin/02-Configuration/02-config.md

 ### `server`

+- `external_port`: int (optional)
+  - The port the integration API will listen on.
 - `external_port`: int
-  - The port the external facing (public) API will listen on.
+  - The port the front-end API will listen on.
 - `internal_port`: int
   - The port the internal private facing (private) API will listen on.
 - `next_port`: int